patternfly/patternfly-react/packages/react-core/src/helpers/OUIA/OUIA.md

-`ARIA` is designed as an accessibility specification, and it doesn't account for aspects that are crucial for automation such as a component type. `id` attribute might be reserved by some front-end code, and there might be restrictions of changing it.
+`ARIA` is designed as an accessibility specification, and it doesn't account for aspects that are crucial for automation such as a component type. `id` attribute might be reserved by some front-end code, and there might be restrictions on changing it.
 Having a separate id attribute makes it application and framework independent.
 Developers and testers have a contract that these attributes are designed for UI automation.